cagov/caldata-mdsa-training/docs/data-transformation/dbt-core-practice.md

         1. For things that could not be auto-fixed you'll have to manually do it.
     1. Or, to run all the checks, run`pre-commit run --all-files`

-Any of the above steps may modify your files requiring you to save them again.
+Any of the above steps may modify your files requiring you to save (`git add`) them again.

 1. Check to see which files need to be added or removed: `git status`
 1. Add or remove any relevant files: `git add filename.ext` or `git rm filename.ext`
 1. Commit your code and leave a concise, yet descriptive commit message: `git commit -m "example message"`
     1. During this step pre-commit may catch an error you missed.
 It may auto-fix your file or you may have to do it yourself.
 Regardless you will have to repeat `git add...` (for each modified file) and `git commit...`.
 1. Push your code to your working branch: `git push origin <your-first-name>-dbt-training`
+1. Create a new pull request with your working branch
+1. Add a teammate as a reviewer

 ### **Practice B: Get your branch to pass CI checks**

 You’ve been working in your own branches to create dbt models and configuration files.
 Ultimately, our goal is to develop production-grade models, which are documented, configured, and passing CI.
+We’ll end the day by live reviewing a PR.